 Where possible tables are only used to display tabular information and are not used for formatting.
 Row and column headings have been identified using HTML for use with assistive technologies.
 On our pages which display many publications we have chosen to display these publications in a tabular format to allow ease of access to multiple formats.

 Where possible, pdf documents have also been provided in Microsoft Word format (.docx).
 In some cases we may not be able to provide Microsoft Word versions.
 For example, documents that have been produced by a third party such as submissions or scanned documents.
-In line with standard practice all document attachments will open into a new window.

 If you do not have the required software to view the documents available on this site, the following free downloads or online applications will allow you to view the documents: